fieldtrip/website/workshop/paris2019/handson_raw2erp.md

       clear trl;
     end

+## Reading in raw data from disk

-Now we have created a set of files, which contain, for each of the runs in the experiment, a specification of the begin, and endpoint of the relevant epochs.
+In the section above, we have created a set of files, which contain, for each of the runs in the experiment, a specification of the begin, and endpoint of the relevant epochs.
 We can now proceed with reading in the data, applying a bandpass filter, and excluding filter edge effects in the data-of-interest, by using the cfg.padding argument:

       rundata = cell(1,6);
       for run_nr = 1:6